 Apart from effectively manifesting and expanding the peacemaking role of the judge, such a peacemaking system will help mitigate the backlog of cases, and so improve access to justice in some of our courts.
-There is still a backlog of cases in some of our courts, and this is despite that we have the Alternative Dispute Resolution Actof 2005, which provides an alternative dispute resolution system in The Gambia.
+There is still a backlog of cases in some of our courts, and this is despite that we have the Alternative Dispute Resolution Act of 2005, which provides an alternative dispute resolution system in The Gambia.
 The Act established an Alternative Dispute Resolution Secretariat, and any court in The Gambia, with the consent of the parties, and the parties themselves may refer any matter for Arbitration, conciliation or mediation.
 The Alternative Dispute Resolution Secretariat has been operating since 2008.
-And, it was reported in The Point Newspaper (Baldeh, 2016), that the Chief Executive of the Alternative

-Dispute Resolution Secretariat, while reporting on the activities of the Alternative Dispute Resolution Secretariat in 2014, disclosed to the National Assembly that the majority of the 581 cases handled by the Alternative Dispute Resolution Secretariat since its inception in 2008 were effectively resolved, and that Alternative Dispute Resolution works well in both urban and rural areas of the Gambia.
+Indeed, it was reported in The Point Newspaper (Baldeh, 2016), that the Chief Executive of the Alternative Dispute Resolution Secretariat, while reporting on the activities of the Alternative Dispute Resolution Secretariat in 2014, disclosed to the National Assembly that the majority of the 581 cases handled by the Alternative Dispute Resolution Secretariat since its inception in 2008 were effectively resolved, and that Alternative Dispute Resolution works well in both urban and rural areas of the Gambia.
 However, the findings of the West African Law Institute (n.d.) as reported by the United Nations Development Program on their website, are that the Alternative Dispute Resolution Secretariat is not as effective as it can be because a vast number of Gambians living outside the greater Banjul area are unaware that they have the alternative of taking their disputes to alternative dispute resolution, and don't know the value of taking their disputes to alternative dispute resolution.
 The West African Law Institute also found that there is some resistance to alternative dispute resolution, especially from the legal sector, because the Alternative Dispute Resolution Secretariat is not a body independent from government, but is attached to the Ministry of Justice.
 They also found that parties who participated in alternative dispute resolution through the Secretariat, had problems enforcing agreements reached.
-Moreover, one of the methods for resolving disputes under the Act (at chapter 2), is through Arbitration proceedings, which are formal proceedings, requiring inter alia the presentation of statements and evidence, and the involvement of an arbitral tribunal and arbitral panel to determine the dispute.

-Furthermore, concepts such as mediation and conciliation as stipulated in the Act (at chapters 3 and 4), are not focused on building the relationship of the parties, or ensuring that the parties have a harmonious relationship after the resolution of their dispute.
+Moreover, one of the methods for resolving disputes under the Act (chapter 2), is through Arbitration proceedings, which are formal proceedings, requiring inter alia the presentation of statements and evidence, and the involvement of an arbitral tribunal and arbitral panel to determine the dispute.
+Furthermore, concepts such as mediation and conciliation as stipulated in the Act (chapters 3 and 4), are not focused on building the relationship of the parties, or ensuring that the parties have a harmonious relationship after the resolution of their dispute.
 They are simply focused on resolving the dispute at hand and nothing more.
 The Act mentions nothing about building harmonious relationship between parties.
-Therefore, it does not fully represent the traditional indigenous non-professional peacemaking methods that the Peacemaking System aims to promote.
-A Court Connected ADR system was created by Practice Direction No.1 of 2013 to allow judges to refer appropriate cases to alternative dispute resolution, but it has not yet positively impacted in on efforts to reduce backlog.
+Therefore, it does not fully represent the traditional indigenous nonprofessional peacemaking methods that the Peacemaking System aims to promote.